 Which Foods Reduce Stress: Takeaway

-While stress is part of normal life and we all experience it to some degree, managing bad stress is important not just for the now, but for the long term game, too.
+While stress is part of normal life and we all experience it to some degree, managing bad stress is important not just for the now, but for the long-term game, too.
 You need to nourish from the inside out with the way that you talk to yourself, feed yourself, and hydrate yourself.
 The better you can do this, the better your body can respond to environmental, social, or situational stressors, without leaving you feeling completely worn out, shaky, nauseated, or out of wack.
 Who wouldn’t want that!?
-By including whole foods, nutrient dense foods, and foods that make you feel good and energized, you can really improve your health and daily life.
+By including whole, nutrient-dense, cortisol-lowering foods, and foods that make you feel good and energized, you can really improve your health and daily life.

 Need Help With Optimizing Your Diet And Nutrition Plan To Finally Get The Results You've Been Waiting For?